 The Mont: Proof that the Monastic life wasn't so bad?

 Mont St. Francis was named for a nearby Franciscan retreat and was first made in 1994 when there were few American washed-rind cheeses.
 Cheeses like the rustic, stinky Mont originated in monasteries across Europe and were traditionally washed in brine or beer.
-We finish ours in Russian Imperial Stout to enrich its funky, pungent flavor with a sweet, smoky finish.
+We finish ours in Monnik Beer Company’s His Dark Materials stout to enrich its funky, pungent flavor with a sweet, smoky finish.
 We’re “texture-proud” at Capriole, and the semi-firm, extra fine texture of this cheese is perfectly matched to its hearty flavor and beefy nose.

 “I know “ said one cheesemonger, that if monastery cheeses “were anywhere near as good as this musky, barnyardy Mont St. Francis, it might be enough to tempt me toward the monastic life.”